-When a PCIe RP receives a message with an unrecognized OPERATION field value, this specification recommends that the PCIe RP acknowledges the invalidation without performing any operation.
+When a PCIe RP receives a message with an unrecognized OPERATION field value, it is recommended that the PCIe RP acknowledges the invalidation without performing any operation.

-The encoding of this field might cause other fields in this message to be invalid, for more information see DTI-ATS invalidation operations on page 5-112.
+The encoding of this field might cause other fields in this message to be invalid, for more information see DTI-ATS invalidation operations on page 4-114.